xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 * `wifi_scan`: Scan all APs around ESP32 device.
 * `raw_flash_rw`: Read write ESP32 flash directly without file system.
+* `simple_http_server`: Create a simple http server on ESP32.
+To test this example, build it follow the next section, and then connect to the AP established on ESP32 using your phone.
+			The AP named as `DOIT_XXXX`.
+When connect to ESP32 device, open `192.168.4.1` on browser, you'll see a test page, which echo `This is a test`, returned from ESP32.

 ## HOW TO BUILD THE EXAMPLES